tokamaky/python-fastapi-project/README.md

-- will continue doing the update to make it more completed
+- will continue doing the update to make it more completed # Start

+# Advantage
+- Protect user's information.
+It can create user by emial and password(password will be hiden through respond_model after creating)
+- Easy to modify